plone/training/ttw/rapido.rst

             if record:
                 record['total'] = 0

-    - go to *Site setup* / *Content rules*, and add a rule for the event "State has changed",
+    - go to :menuselection:`Site setup -> Content rules`, and add a rule for the event :guilabel:`State has changed`,
     - add a condition on the content type to only target *Talks*,
     - add a Rapido action where the application is ``rating``, the block is ``contentrule`` and the method is ``reset``,